sprucelabsai-community/sprucebot-llm/README.md

 ```

-### Memory
+### Conversation Memory

-Currently, you can only configure memory (number of messages that are tracked) through you project's .env:
+Conversation Memory is the total number of messages that will be tracked during a conversation.
+Once the limit is hit, old messages will be popped off the stack and forgotten.
+Currently, you can only configure memory through you project's .env:

 ```env
 OPENAI_MESSAGE_MEMORY_LIMIT=10
 ```

-> *Note*: For now, OpenAI is the only adapter supported.
-If you would like to see support for other adapters, please open an issue and we'll get on it! 🤘
+> *Note*: OpenAI is currently the only adapter supported.
+If you would like to see support for other adapters (or programattic ways to configure convers), please open an issue and we'll get on it! 🤘

 ### Adding state to your conversation
 This library depends on [`@sprucelabs/spruce-schema`](https://github.com/sprucelabsai/spruce-schema) to handle the structure and validation rules around your state.